chris-short/devopsish.com/content/post/125/index.md

 [A Roadmap to Convergence – OpenTracing](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289) — "We are creating a new, unified set of libraries and specifications for observability telemetry.
 It will [merge the OpenTracing and OpenCensus projects](https://medium.com/opentracing/merging-opentracing-and-opencensus-f0fe9c7ca6f0), and provide a supported migration path."

 [The DevOps Institute Has Been Brandjacked](https://devops.com/the-devops-institute-has-been-brandjacked/) This is some pretty gross behavior by [QuickStart](https://www.quickstart.com/) but, trademark and copyright law exist for a reason.
-I certainly hope QuickStart Learning Inc. finds out about very soon.
+I certainly hope QuickStart Learning Inc. finds out about the law very soon.

 [Accenture sued over website redesign so bad it Hertz: Car hire biz demands $32m+ for 'defective' cyber-revamp](https://www.theregister.co.uk/2019/04/23/hertz_accenture_lawsuit/) — This is so bad y'all.
 [This Twitter thread](https://twitter.com/allafarce/status/1121174850226147328) is also gold.